My 9/11 Story — The Day History Changed

 I contacted the FBI to report the incident.

 At first, they seemed to mock me.
-Asking how was he dressed, probably thinking I would reply, “in Arab garb,” such as thobe and a ghutra and egal.
+Asking how he was dressed, probably thinking I would reply, “in Arab garb,” such as thobe and a ghutra and egal.

 I spoke with the FBI several times after that.
 They always remained aloof and never provided information.